XVIIarcano/Galileo-Microscope/Mods/Optical/Fine focus stage/readme.md

 - Insert the M3 nut in the rotor (it goes in flat side down, unlike corner down as usual) and the M3x50 screw in the knob, then join them.
 Make sure the screw bottoms out in the pit which goes all the way trough the depth of the rotor.

+- If you have chosen the PTFE lined nacelle, this is the moment to insert the PTFE tubes in the bottom grooves.

-- Place the rotor in the cradle of the spider body, followed by the nachelle. make sure the rotor spins freely against both, and if in doubt add some grease especially in the pit between spider and rotor, where it won't risk getting in your hands during use anyways.
+- Place the rotor in the cradle of the spider body, followed by the nacelle.
+Make sure the rotor spins freely against both, and if in doubt add some grease especially in the pit between spider and rotor, where it won't risk getting in your hands during use anyways.

 >[!TIP]
->Add now the M5 nuts and screws in the corners too, before positioning the nachelle.
+>Add now the M5 nuts and screws in the corners too, before positioning the nacelle.

 - Drop the springs in the pits on the three corners, then the spring retainers.
 Use M3x40 and locknuts in the pits on the bottom of the spider to keep everything together.